 From 2007-13, he worked full-time for the Busan International Film Festival and served as program coordinator for Asian cinema and manager for the Asian Film Academy.
 In addition, he attended and worked for various film festivals as a buyer, programmer, juror and advisor.
 Having traveled to 39 countries, Park settled in Cambodia in 2013.

-Park is currently a programmer for Cambodia International Film Festival and Busan International Film Festival, and is working to promote Cambodian cinema globally.
-He is currently planning a LGBT film festival in Cambodia in the coming years.
+Park is currently a programmer for Cambodia International Film Festival and Busan International Film Festival, and is working to promote Cambodian and Southeast Asian cinema globally.

 Park Sungho is based in Phnom Penh, Cambodia.